-1. Indicators: Informat Is sufficient information provided obligations in practice? neir rights and Is tailored information prov ided to unaccompar nied children?
-Some e information 2.
-Do asylum seekers located at the wish so in practice? border have effecti ve access to NGOs With difficulty 3.
-Do asylum seekers in detention of wish so in practice? entres have effectiv re access to NGOs a 4.
-Do asylum seekers accommodate have effective access to NGOs at excluding borders) •
+1. Indicators: Information a Is sufficient information provided to asy obligations in practice? hts and Is tailored information provided to to unaccompanie ed children?
+Some i nformation.
+2. Do asylum seekers located at the bord wish so in practice? ler have effective e access to NGOs and U NHCR if they ⊠ No : 3.
+Do asylum seekers in detention centre wish so in practice? s have effective access to NGOs and UN ⊠ With difficulty IHCR if they 4.
+Do asylum seekers accommodated in have effective access to NGOs and UN ng borders)